arc-eng/cli-demo/instant-bug-ticket/README.md

 3. Open a new Github issue labeled 'bug' and a concise description of the problem
 ```

-Run the command, and PR Pilot will automatically create a new issue in your Github repository with the server logs and a concise description of the problem.
+Run the command, and Arcane Engine will automatically create a new issue in your Github repository with the server logs and a concise description of the problem.

 ```shell
 ➜  pr-pilot git:(main) ✗ pilot task -f prompts/bug-ticket.md.jinja2